SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ## Exfiltration
 **Automated Exfiltration**

-??? abstract "AWS RDS Change Master Password"
+??? abstract "AWS CloudTrail RDS Change Master Password"

     Detects the change of database master password.
 It may be a part of data exfiltration.

     - **Effort:** intermediate

-??? abstract "AWS RDS Public DB Restore"
+??? abstract "AWS CloudTrail RDS Public DB Restore"

     Detects the recovery of a new public database instance from a snapshot.
 It may be a part of data exfiltration.